-Tokyo is a dream destination for many international students to study at because of its attractive mix of traditional Japanese culture and modernity.
+Tokyo is a dream destination for many international students who wish to study abroad in Japan because of its attractive mix of traditional Japanese culture and modernity.
 Let’s discover what the study abroad opportunities in Tokyo are!

-While all schools have the general programs to help you with academic Japanese training, you can also opt for more specialized classes such as applying for universities, honing your business Japanese skills to use in the workplace, and drilling practice problems in order to pass the N1 JLPT Exam.
+While all schools have general programs to help you with academic Japanese training, you can also opt for more specialized classes such as applying for universities to further your studies abroad in Japan, honing your business Japanese skills to use in the workplace, and drilling practice problems in order to pass the N1 JLPT exam.

-A couple of well-known vocational schools in Tokyo include Bunka Fashion College, Toho Gakuen (for film training, sound technology, and media training), Human Academy (fashion, hair, make-up, manga, and games), Hattori Nutrition College (nutrition, culinary, culinary high-tech business administration, and culinary patisserie and boulangerie), and The Tokyo College of Sushi and Washoku (washoku cuisine and sushi making).
+A couple of well-known vocational schools in Tokyo include Bunka Fashion College, Toho Gakuen (for film training, sound technology, and media training), Human Academy (fashion, hair, make-up, manga, and games), Hattori Nutrition College (nutrition, culinary, culinary high-tech business administration, and culinary patisserie and boulangerie), and The Tokyo College of Sushi and Washoku (Japanese cuisine and sushi-making).

 Besides the above, other vocational schools also offer courses in a wide range of fields, from IT, tourism, automobile, etc. Many schools provide the necessary preparatory education for those who wish to enter higher educational institutes, as well as advocate integrated education from vocational training to job recruiting for those who wish to obtain a job.

 Study Abroad in Japan at Universities